How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

 Failure to comply with these legal obligations, causing harm to a customer due to them suffering an allergic reaction, would be seen as entirely valid grounds for making a compensation claim.
 These laws are aimed squarely at ensuring that UK consumers are protected from potential allergen threats.
 Compliance is not optional.
 The majority of claims for an allergic reaction are due to a food vendor breaching these regulatory requirements.

 What Foods Are Restaurants Legally Obliged To Inform Customers About?

-Most compensation claims for an allergic reaction, are due to a restaurant, café, or other food outlets, as well as food distributors, failing to comply with the Food Information for Consumers Act.
-This legislation very clearly states that all food must be labelled, showing whether it contains any of the 14 primary allergens.
+Most compensation claims for an allergic reaction are due to a restaurant, café, or other food outlets and food distributors failing to comply with the Food Information for Consumers Act.
+This legislation clearly states that all food must be labelled, showing whether it contains any of the 14 primary allergens.
 These are:

 - Sulphur dioxide.